How Far in Advance to Book Movers

 Specialty items (piano, art, antiques) 8 to 12 weeks 6 to 8 weeks

-1. Determine Your Move Date
+1. Confirm Your Move Date or Identify a Workable Date Range

-3. Verify Licensing and Insurance
+3. Verify Licensing and Insurance Before Booking

-6. Confirm Details Closer to Moving Day
+6. Confirm All Logistics One to Two Weeks Before Moving Day

 FAQ